Vadiraj-Puranik/AWS-Architectures/Databases/README.md

 ![image](https://user-images.githubusercontent.com/113619300/209464703-7eb943d9-05ea-4151-a3da-b8ce27735a33.png)

-Step 2: Allow 3306 Port in the Security group attached for your instance.
+Step 2: Allow 3306 Port in the Security group attached.
 ![image](https://user-images.githubusercontent.com/113619300/209464770-4e632670-5a0f-4981-8a89-a0311f16f45d.png)

 Step 3: Go to RDS Console and create a RDS Instance and add DB name, Master username and password.